DevExpress/devextreme-demos/JSDemos/Demos/LoadIndicator/Overview/description.md

 ## Apply a Custom Indicator

 If you want to apply a custom indicator, assign the path to a new image to the [indicatorSrc](/Documentation/ApiReference/UI_Components/dxLoadIndicator/Configuration/#indicatorSrc) property.
-In this demo, the fourth LoadIndicator displays the custom horizontal indicator.
+In this demo, the fourth LoadIndicator displays a custom animated GIF.

 ## Use within Other Components